 Scientists, however, have found a way to freeze-dry these beneficial bacteria and put them in capsules making probiotic supplements.
 The specific microorganisms found in these capsules are usually lactobacilli and bifidobacteria, which are the major probiotics found in the human intestinal tract.

 According to clinical research, probiotics promote proper “gut flora” and stimulate the gastrointestinal tract and systemic immunity.
 Therefore, they offer many health benefits.

 One of the best-documented applications of probiotic supplements is in the prevention and treatment of recurrent urinary tract infections.

-As the efficacy of probiotic supplements is based solely on the number of live organisms present, successful results are attained by taking the minimum of 50 billion viable bacteria per day.
+The efficacy of probiotic supplements – in the form of capsules, tablets, sachets, and powders – is based solely on the number of live organisms present.
+Unfortunately, not all supplemental probiotics are equal.
+Successful results can be only attained by taking the minimum of 50 billion viable good bacteria per day.